magican/PySOL/cerbere/docs/recipes/reading_s3_slstr.rst

 Load the content from a file into the model, thanks to the mapper already seen, using the `load` function::

-  from cerbere.mapper.safeslfile import SAFESLNadirFile fname = 'S3A_SL_2_WCT____20130621T101013_20130621T101053_20141201T092032_0039_009_022______MAR_O_NR_001.SEN3'
+  from cerbere.mapper.safeslfile import SAFESLFile fname = 'S3A_SL_2_WCT____20130621T101013_20130621T101053_20141201T092032_0039_009_022______MAR_O_NR_001.SEN3'
   # this creates the mapper object (equivalent to opening a file)
-  fd = SAFESLNadirFile(url=fname)
+  fd = SAFESLFile(url=fname)

   swath.load(fd)